-If you love 5 ingredient recipes, this one is for YOU.
-Quick Pickled Cucumbers aren’t too sour OR too sweet.
+Quick Pickled Cucumbers are a simple way to bring a tangy pop to sandwiches and more.
+These pickled cucumbers aren’t too sour OR too sweet and are ready to use in about an hour.
 There’s no special equipment needed for the pickle brine and you probably have all the ingredients you need right in your pantry.
-Plus we’ll answer the burning question “are pickles cucumbers?”

 Sure you can buy pickles at the supermarket (and I do), but when you want something a little more subtle than a full on garlic-dill spear, this is my go-to 5 ingredient recipe.